 Q: Is natural selection the same as evolution?

 A: No, natural selection is a mechanism of evolution.
 Evolution refers to any change in the genetic composition of a population over time.
-Natural selection is one way in which this change can occur, by favoring certain traits over others.
+So natural selection is one way in which this change can occur, by favoring certain traits over others.
 Other mechanisms of evolution include genetic drift, mutation, and gene flow.

 Q: Does natural selection always lead to progress?